 If you’re a proud Mac owner, I’ve got some great news for you.
-You already know your computer is awesome – it can do all sorts of cool stuff like help you to surf the Internet, print out words or pictures, or even play a game of Snood once in awhile.
-But all jokes aside, there’s things your Mac can do that even you don’t know about yet.
+You already know your computer is awesome – it can do all sorts of cool stuff like help you to surf the Internet, print out words or pictures, or even play a game of Snood once in a while.
+But jokes aside, there are things your Mac can do that even you don’t know about yet.
 Read on dear Mac user, for your life is about to get a little bit easier.
-Here’s ten cool things your Mac can do that you might not have known about – until today.
+Here are ten cool things your Mac can do that you might not have known about – until today.

 1) Instant screenshots.

 Many people use special apps for screenshots, but if you need a quick snapshot of anything on your screen, you can do so with just a few simple keystrokes.
 To take a snapshot of your entire screen, press Command(⌘)-Shift-3.
 To take a snapshot of a region of your choosing, press Command(⌘)-Shift-4.
 Your pointer arrow will turn into a plus sign which you can click and drag down and to the right to create a selection.
 When you release your hold, the snapshot will take.
 And finally, to take a snapshot of a single window that you have open, press Command(⌘)-Shift-4 and then hit the space bar afterward.
 Your screen will turn blue and your mouse arrow will turn into a camera icon.
 Hover this icon over whichever open window you want to capture and click on it.
 In any of these cases, your snapshot image file will be placed on your desktop.